Oil rises as OPEC-led output cuts trim oversupply

 “Improve on compliance, cut production further and extend the deal for the second half of the year if you want to avoid yet another year of global oil inventory builds.”

-ABN has reduced its average Brent price forecast for the first half of 2017 from $55 per barrel to $50 per barrel, “while allowing for a possible temporary dip toward $45 per barrel”.Report Typo/Error
+ABN has reduced its average Brent price forecast for the first half of 2017 from $55 per barrel to $50 per barrel, “while allowing for a possible temporary dip towards $45 per barrel.”Report Typo/Error